vsislab/Controllable_XGating/README.md

 ```python
 sh run_extract_pos.sh
 ```
-Rember copy the postag features hdf5 into `datas/`.
+Rember to copy the postag features hdf5 into `datas/`.

 2. Train the caption model.
 ```python